 2. Tell us about your aesthetic.

 3. What is your favourite medium and why?

 It’s a tie between watercolor and digital photography.
 The mediums are vastly different but my work with both share stylistic and design commonalities like the punchy colors, quirky themes, and minimal composition.
-In this way they both greatly satisfy my aesthetic and push me to keep creating and experimenting with each medium.
+In this way, they both greatly satisfy my aesthetic and push me to keep creating and experimenting with each medium.

 4. What is your artistic process like?

 I try to take and share one photograph daily that illustrates my day’s experience.
 Oftentimes it’s a photograph of an object I interacted with, scenery, or an object associated with a memory.
-I use these photographs to tell a story and give an intimate view into my everyday life.
+I use these photographs to tell a story and give an intimate view of my everyday life.
 I call attention to these everyday objects, patterns, and details by giving them weight and significance within a vibrant and minimal visual space.

 5. Who and/or what inspires your work?

 Usually, I take photos of anything that might catch my attention on a daily basis, whether it be food, a toy, scenery, etc. I’m drawn to color, details, and texture, so food, flowers, and other natural objects often catch my eye due to their natural colors, textures, and shapes.
 I’m also heavily drawn to memory.
 I have multiple memory boxes, and I collect small trinkets (I might be a bit of a hoarder) that often make their way into my photographs as well.